Basal Cell Carcinoma Treatment & Management

 Surgical Modalities and Guidelines

-The 2011 NCCN guidelines recommend that low-risk patients younger than 60 years of age be treated with curettage and electrodessication in non–hair-bearing areas.
+National Comprehensive Cancer Network (NCCN) guidelines recommend that low-risk BCC in non–hair-bearing areas be treated with curettage and electrodessication.
 If fat is reached, surgical excision should generally be performed.
-An alternative is excision with postoperative margin assessment.
-High-risk patients should undergo excision with postoperative margin assessment or a Mohs resection.[58]
+Standard excision is an alternative, if the lesion can be excised with 4-mm clinical margins and second-intention healing, linear repair, or skin graft.
+Margins should be assessed postoperatively.
+High-risk patients should undergo excision with postoperative margin assessment or a Mohs resection.
+[7]

 Some studies suggest that dermato-oncological surgery is associated with a high risk of infection.[33]
 This risk is greater in patients with diabetes and in those having such surgery in the thigh or lower leg and foot.

-See the Medscape Reference topic Surgical Treatment of Basal Cell Carcinoma for more complete information on this topic.
+See Surgical Treatment of Basal Cell Carcinoma for more complete information on this topic.

 Topical Treatments